 Greystoke Court is within easy walking distance of local shops and amenities.

-There are convenient bus-stops for routes to Addenbrookes

-hospital, the train station and the town centre.
+There are convenient bus-stops for routes to Addenbrookes hospital, the train station and the town centre.

 Greystoke is an 'outdoor' scheme, with 24 flats laid out in three blocks, called Greystoke, Annesley and Westgate.
 Each flat enjoys a bedroom, bathroom, kitchen and lounge / dining area.
 There is a well-tended garden, and there are parking spots for tenants and visitors.
 Typical activities at Greystoke Court have included:

-- Mondays & Tuesdays, 2-4pm: Bingo, £1 per person - Wednesdays, 2pm: Afternoon Tea, 50p per person - Wednesdays, 11am-midday: Chair-based Exercise - Thursdays, 11.30am-12.30pm: Tai-Chi www.facebook.com/cambridgeoph
+- Mondays & Tuesdays, 2-4pm: Bingo, £1 per person - Wednesdays, 2pm: Afternoon Tea, 50p per person - Wednesdays, 11am-midday: Chair-based Exercise - Thursdays, 11.30am-12.30pm: Tai-Chi

 Why not get together with a friend or two and go over there to join in with some of their activities?
 Greystoke residents would love to see you there.
 Phone 01223-457199 to confirm times and dates.
-And see pages 7 and 8 of this edition for activities at many other schemes too.
+And see inside this edition for activities at many other schemes too.

-For an ongoing view of the latest activities at schemes, have a look at the Cambridge Older People's Housing page on Facebook: just type that term in the search box of the Facebook website, or use the web address below.
+For an ongoing view of the latest activities at schemes, have a look at the Cambridge Older People's Housing page on Facebook: just type that term in the search box of the Facebook website.